-Finding the perfect kids bike
+Finding the perfect kids bike for your young rider

 Every kid is different so finding the right kids bike for your child can be a bit of a challenge.
 There are numerous factors to consider when looking for a kids bike, including age, height, and experience riding on two wheels.
 While adult bikes are measured by the frame, kids bike sizes are calculated by wheel sizes, with the smaller the wheel size, the smaller the child the bike is designed for.

 This buyer’s guide for kids bikes will help you navigate the different sizes and styles we offer so you can find your kid’s first or next bike.

 This kids bike size chart can help you get started in the right direction, but you should also scroll down to read more about each size to get more info on what bike you should bike for your child.
 Since kids all grow a little differently, if you're able to it's always best to have them try out a bike before you buy.

 |5-8||3'9" - 4'6"||19" - 25"||20"|

 |8-11||4'1" - 4'11"||23" - 28"||24"|